Nanotheranostics 2019; 3(1):103-112. doi:10.7150/ntno.31479

-One of the most promising methods for drug delivery across the BBB is targeted sonopermeation [8-11] where focused ultrasound (FUS) and exogenous microbubbles (MBs) are used to enable permeation through the BBB, presumably by disrupting the tight junctions between endothelial cells and thereby increasing extravasation of drugs , and/or downregulation of P-gp [13-16].
-The effects of sonopermeation is generally considered safe and transient, but a recent study as challenged this view.
+One of the most promising methods for drug delivery across the BBB is targeted sonopermeation [8-11] where focused ultrasound (FUS) and exogenous microbubbles (MBs) are used to enable permeation through the BBB, presumably by disrupting the tight junctions between endothelial cells and thereby increasing extravasation of drugs , and/or downregulating P-gp [13-16].
+The effects of sonopermeation are generally considered safe and transient, but a recent study has challenged this view .
 Especially for GBM, which is often a localized disease, targeting by FUS is promising for increased local drug delivery, a strategy that is also currently under evaluation in clinical trials [18, 19].

 While using FUS and MBs for BBB opening is quite well established, it is not clear how far into the brain parenchyma the method can deliver various forms of drugs.
 It has been hypothesized that sonopermeation can be especially promising in the combination with macromolecules and nanomedicines as these are unable to extravasate from intact vessels.
-Nanomedicines also have the potential advantages to reduced side effects, controlled drug delivery and allow for delivery of pharmaceuticals such as hydrophobic drugs, proteins and nucleic acids.
+Nanomedicines also have the potential advantages of reducing side effects, controlling drug delivery and allowing for delivery of pharmaceuticals such as hydrophobic drugs, proteins and nucleic acids.